 Exchange-Traded Treasury Bill Funds

-Unlike traditional open-end mutual funds, exchange-traded funds (ETFs) trade on major exchanges throughout the day, just like stocks.
+Unlike traditional open-end mutual funds, exchange-traded funds (ETFs) trade on major exchanges throughout the day, just like individual stocks.
 They can hold financial assets ranging from bonds and currencies to futures contracts and commodities.
 That intraday liquidity is one of the key practical advantages for investors who may need quick access to their capital.

 State Street describes BIL’s core investment objectives on its website as follows: